ExaScience/Severo.jl/docs/src/pbmc.md

 ### Computing the neighborhood graph

 First, we need to find the k-nearest neighbors of all the cells based on the euclidean distance in PCA space, and then compute a graph based on the shared overlap in the local neighborhoods between any two cells (Jaccard similarity).
-These step are performed using the `nearest_neigbours` and `jaccard_index` functions.
-For convenience, the two steps are also combined in the `shared_nearest_neigbours` function.
+These step are performed using the `nearest_neighbours` and `jaccard_index` functions.
+For convenience, the two steps are also combined in the `shared_nearest_neighours` function.

 ```@example pbmc
-nn = nearest_neigbours(em, 20, 1:10)
+nn = nearest_neighbours(em, 20, 1:10)
 snn = jaccard_index(nn, prune=1/15)
 # or as a single step
-#snn = nearest_neigbours(em, 20, 1:10, prune=1/15)
+#snn = nearest_neighbours(em, 20, 1:10, prune=1/15)
 ```

 ```@docs